 Blooom currently offers three different pricing plans.

 Remember, you get a free consultation so you can decide to say “No” if you don’t think Blooom is for you.

-The Essentials tier costs $45 per year per account.
+The Personalized Portfolio tier costs $120 per year per account.
 You get a personalized portfolio but will have to rebalance your own portfolio.

 - Minimize hidden investment fees

 - Keep portfolio on track as target allocation shifts

 - Can link unlimited retirement accounts

 The mid-tier Advisor Access subscription costs $245 per year.